Nomans Land: Ecology

 Since being established as a national wildlife refuge and having human activity grind to a halt, Nomans Land has served as an important habitat for many different species.
 Situated in the middle of the Atlantic Flyway, the island is an important stopover point for migratory birds such as terns and cormorants, who share the shoreline with a sizeable population of seals.
 Inland, the habitat consists of the steep cliffs on the shoreline, marshland, cranberry bogs, young forest, coastal shrubbery, and more.
 In the freshwater lakes and ponds (some created by the early farmers on the island) is one of the largest populations of spotted turtles along with other species such as snapping turtles.

 In May 2019, the USFWS introduced a population of New England cottontails to Nomans Land.
 They require young and dense shrubbery to survive, and have been present on the island before until being extirpated by habitat destruction from farmers.
 The island now hosts a healthy habitat of bayberry and sumac, and due to having no large mammilian predators such as foxes, the rabbits are estimated to be able to grow their population to approximately 600 rabbits.

+Formal comprehensive surveys of wildlife that use Nomans Land Island NWR have only been conducted for a few years, but a variety of birds, amphibians, reptiles, and invertebrates have been documented on the island, including many state-listed species.

+The island especially provides important habitat to many guilds of birds including seabirds, shorebirds, marshbirds, waterfowl, songbirds, and raptors.
+During the summer, large numbers of double-crested cormorants, Virginia rails, and various songbirds (Savannah sparrows and common yellowthroats) rely on the island for nesting habitat.
+In addition, Leach's storm-petrels have been confirmed nesting on the island since 2002, making the island one of only two sites where this species nests in Massachusetts.
+During the fall migration, numerous species of raptors (such as peregrine falcons and Cooper's hawks) and neotropical migrants use the island as feeding and resting habitat.

+Nomans Land Island Refuge was well forested in the 17th century but was almost completely cleared during the 19th century for farming and sheep raising, and the current vegetation reflects its formerly forested state.
+Harsh oceanic winds, salt spray, and a lack of shelter have since resulted in a landscape dominated by brush, grasses, and sedges.
+Dominant upland vegetation includes rose, poison ivy, bayberry, and arrowwood.
+Openings created by past fires support grasses and forbs, while areas not affected by fire are dominated by bayberry.
+Sand dune beach plant communities along the northern shore include American beachgrass, switchgrass, beardgrass, seaside goldenrod, and beach pea.